aalto-trafficsense/regular-routes-server/README.md

     * On the Google Developers Console, create a project (if not already created) and enable `Google Maps JavaScript API` as explained in [devops readme](https://github.com/aalto-trafficsense/regular-routes-devops).
     * Still on the Console, create the `Browser API key` also according to [devops readme](https://github.com/aalto-trafficsense/regular-routes-devops).
 Under `Accept requests from these HTTP referrers (web sites)` enter `http://localhost:5000`.
 Press `Save`
     * From the generated `Browser API key`, copy the `API key` value into `MAPS_API_KEY` in your `regularroutes.cfg` file shown above.
+    * `FMI_API_KEY` is the key to access open weather data from the services of the [Finnish Meteorology Institute](https://en.ilmatieteenlaitos.fi/open-data).
+The current version is once per day fetching hourly observation and forecast data for Helsinki.
+If useful, apply for a key from FMI.
+If you do not need it, please comment out `scheduler.add_job(retrieve_weather_info, "cron", hour="6")` from `scheduler.py` initialisation.

 1. Save the `client_secrets.json` file for your project to the root of your repo.
 Instructions for generating it are in the [devops readme](https://github.com/aalto-trafficsense/regular-routes-devops).
 This file is required in server startup and used in mobile client authentication, but to access this local dev environment from a mobile client also a web server and a routable IP address for the local machine are needed, not covered by these setup instructions.
 1. Optional?: Install [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), which in addition to `pip` should be the only global python packages.
 Can be installed e.g. via pip, easy_install, apt-get.
 E.g. `pip install virtualenv`. (_MJR Note: May not be necessary, if using PyCharm built-in virtualenv-support._)